AppliedLogicSystems/ALSProlog/docs/src_help_md/md_help/getchar12.md

  - 'get_char/1' : read a character from current input stream
  - 'get_char/2' : read character from a specific stream
 ---
-`get_char/1` — read a character from current input stream

-`get_char/2` — read character from a specific stream

 ## FORMS
 ```